Why Is It So Easy for Some Women to Find Love While Others Struggle?

 When a man considers a woman “smart” and uses that as an excuse to avoid viewing her in a romantic light, it means he knows she would be a fun verbal sparring partner but a threat to his masculinity as a life partner.

-It wouldn’t be fair of me not to mention the few guys who showed some slight interest over the years.
+Still, it wouldn’t be fair of me not to mention the few guys who showed some slight interest over the years.
 But I saw them more as brothers.
 There was no romantic connection on my part.
 And for me to fall in love, the connection has to be there and it has to feel real, even if it only exists in my mind.
 You can call me picky for being this way, but this is who I am.
-This is never going to change.
-I am as God made me.

 Going Forward

 I don’t intend to give up my search for love.
 And if any of you are struggling—even if your struggles are different from mine—I hope you don’t give up either.
-I believe there’s someone for everyone.
+I believe there’s someone for everyone who wants a partner.
 It just takes a little longer to find that someone sometimes.

 But whatever you do, don’t ever settle.
 You deserve to be with someone who values you—all of you—for the wonderful person you are.